Disclosure: This post may contain affiliate links, to find out more information, please read my disclaimer.

 - Take a long walk – bonus: while listening to an audible book or podcast.

 - Grocery shop & meal prep – this can help you towards fitness goals since physique is around 80% of what you eat anyway!

 Trust me, your body (& mind) will thank you for the well-needed rest day.
 I bet you bounce back even stronger!
 I hope you enjoyed reading.
 Want more information?
 Check out more of my self-care and recovery tips here, or read the best training shoes for women.
-You can also shop my look here.
+You can also shop my favorites here.

 Till next time!